-- Two, 20 point reference quizzes will be given during Unit 1 covering the basics of neuroanatomy and physiology. - An individual written exam (100 points each) will be given after the completion of Units 1, 2, and 3.
+- Two, 20 point reference quizzes will be given during Unit 1 covering the basics of neuroanatomy and physiology. - An individual written exam (100 points each) will be given after the completion of each of the four units.

-4.2 Notebook Entries
+4.2 Reading Comprehension Quizzes